WPHercules/Terms/docs/privacy/Privacy_Policy.md

 - We help protect you from overreaching government demands for your personal information.
 - We aim for full transparency on how we gather and use your personal information.

 This document is WPHercules Privacy Policy, which incorporates and clarifies these principles.
-This Privacy Policy consists of the following documents: this Privacy Policy, [Cookie Policy](https://wpherc.com/terms/privacy-policy/cookie-policy/) and [Security Policy](https://wpherc.com/terms/privacy-policy/security-policy/).
+This Privacy Policy consists of the following documents: this Privacy Policy, [Cookie Policy](https://wpherc.com/terms/privacy-policy/cookie-policy/), [Security Policy](https://wpherc.com/terms/privacy-policy/security-policy/) and [Third_Party_Subprocessors.md](/Third_Party_Subprocessors.md/).
 Collectively these documents are referred to herein as the "Privacy Policy".
 They are referred to by their individual names if a particular paragraph applies to that document alone.

 ## 2.- Who we are and what this policy covers